AdobeDocs/experience-platform.en/help/data-governance/api/policies.md

 ## Create a custom policy {#create-policy}

-In the Policy Service API, a policy is defined by the following:
+In the [!DNL Policy Service] API, a policy is defined by the following:

 * A reference to a specific marketing action
 * An expression describing the data usage labels that the marketing action is restricted from being performed against